PMCC-BioinformaticsCore/janis/docs/pipelines/wgsgermlinegatk.rst

    #!/usr/bin/env cwl-runner
    class: Workflow
    cwlVersion: v1.0
-   label: WGS Germline (GATK only)
+   label: WGS Germline (GATK) [VARIANTS only]
    doc: |
-     This is a genomics pipeline to align sequencing data (Fastq pairs) into BAMs and call variants using GATK.
+     This is a genomics pipeline to ONLY call variants using GATK and GRIDSS from an indexed bam.
 The final variants are outputted in the VCF format.

      This workflow is a reference pipeline using the Janis Python framework (pipelines assistant).

-     - Takes raw sequence data in the FASTQ format;
-     - Align to the reference genome using BWA MEM;
-     - Marks duplicates using Picard;
      - Call variants using GRIDSS and GATK4;
      - Outputs the final variants in the VCF format.